Skip to main content

 California Department of Education Logo

-Information regarding support for educators’ identification, assessment, differentiation of instruction, and reclassification of English learners with disabilities (Assembly Bill 2785).
+Information regarding support for educators’ identification, assessment, differentiation of instruction, and reclassification of English learner students with disabilities (Assembly Bill 2785).

 Using This Guide